Kim Yu-mi (beauty pageant titleholder): Education

 Kim Yu-mi is a film major at Konkuk University in South Korea.

 Pageantry

 Miss Korea 2012

 Kim Yu-mi was crowned Miss Korea 2012 in an event held at Kyung Hee University Grand Peace Palace in Seoul on July 6, 2012, beating out 53 other contestants.

 Since first time, HanKook Daily News, also known as Miss Korea Organization, announced the Miss Korea winner's title name as ′Miss Universe Korea′ during Miss Korea 2012 pageant.

-Yu-mi became Miss Korea 2012 and Miss Universe Korea 2013 at that final night.
-Also, Yu-mi won "Miss Photogenic" 2012.

-The outgoing titleholder Miss Korea 2011 Lee Seong-hye named Miss Universe Korea 2012 through the Miss Korea Organization, HanKook Daily News during Miss Korea 2012 pageant.

 Miss Universe 2013

-Kim Yu-mi participated in the Miss Universe 2013 representing Korea but failed to place in the semifinals.
+Kim Yu-mi participated in the Miss Universe 2013 representing Korea.
+She did not place in the semifinals.

+Acting career

+On October 13, 2014, it was announced that Kim would make her debut as a television actress, playing Chae Do-kyung in the KBS2 Naeil's Cantabile.
+Kim appeared on Toy's "Three People" and 2PM's "My House" MV.

+On October 15, 2015, Kim starred in the web series Delicious Love, co-starring alongside B1A4's Gongchan.
+On November 10, she was cast in the MBC family-oriented television miniseries The Dearest Lady.

+On June 22, 2016, Kim made her film debut in the Chinese film Bounty Hunters.
+On September 9, Kim appeared in the web series Bong Soon: A Cyborg in Love, playing the role as Super Junior's Kyuhyun ex-girlfriend.

+In 2017, Kim was cast as Lee Hyo-ri in Radiant Office.

+On March 4, 2020, it was announced that Kim had signed with INN Company.
+On September 25, Kim was a cast in the variety show Beauty and Luxury Season 5.
+On October 26, Kim starred in the drama film A Song for My Dear, making return to acting after 4 years.
+The film was released on March 8, 2023.